-Bankruptcy will effectively get rid of (discharge) many types debts, but not necessarily everything that you owe.
-You’ll likely want to start by reviewing your debts, and determining whether bankruptcy would provide the relief you need.
+Bankruptcy will effectively get rid of (discharge) many types of debts but not necessarily everything that you owe.
+You’ll likely want to start by reviewing your debts, and determining whether a bankruptcy discharge would wipe out your debts and provide the relief you need.

 Also, in a Chapter 7 bankruptcy, you might have to give up property that you can’t protect (exempt), but, you won’t have to repay your creditors.
 By contrast, you’ll be able to keep your property in a Chapter 13 bankruptcy, but you’ll have to repay your creditors some amount in a three- to five-year repayment plan.

 A legitimate debt settlement company will help you set up a plan to manage your debts.
 Typically, you’ll make regular payments to the company, which will hold the funds in escrow while negotiating with your creditors.

 However, the debt settlement industry is rampant with scam artists operating on shaky financial footing.
 Even though they promise to keep client funds in escrow to pay settled debts, many don’t, and when the company folds, clients learn that the company has used their deposit to pay for marketing campaigns and operations.

 High upfront or ongoing fees.
 You can expect the company to take their fee as a percentage of the money they save you when they negotiate a settlement with a creditor.

 Promises to fix your credit score.
 Debt settlement companies can’t fix your credit score by removing negative information unless it’s inaccurate.
 Any promises to the contrary are based on a process that requires the company to dispute the information even if it’s correct.
 When you stop paying for the service, the negative entries will likely reappear.

 Guaranteed results.
 Debt settlement companies cannot ensure that a particular creditor will settle any debt for any amount.
 They cannot even guarantee that they will remain in business long enough to settle your debts.